-9 Practical Ways to Protect Your Board Games
+9 Board Game Storage Ideas to Protect Your Board Games

-Paper, cardboard, inks, and adhesives don’t forgive rough storage.
-This buyer-friendly guide collects 9 practical ways to protect your board games—from climate control and sunlight management to sleeves, inserts, snack etiquette, and fast end-of-session resets.
+Paper, cardboard, inks, and adhesives donโt forgive rough storage.
+This buyer-friendly guide collects 9 board game storage ideas to protect your board gamesโfrom climate control and sunlight management to sleeves, inserts, snack etiquette, and fast end-of-session resets.
 Use the table of contents to jump straight to the tip you need.

 Table of Contents